MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 10. In the browser, navigate to the Azure portal at https://portal.azure.com

-11. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.
+11. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-12. In Azure Sentinel, select **Settings** from the Configuration area and then select **Workspace settings** tab.
+12. In Microsoft Sentinel, select **Settings** from the Configuration area and then select **Workspace settings** tab.

-13. Make sure your Azure Sentinel Workspace is selected.
+13. Make sure your Microsoft Sentinel Workspace is selected.

 14. Select **Agents configuration** in Settings.